rooftopcellist/chatbot-template/docs/evaluating-performance.md

    - Compare performance before and after changes
    - Ensure improvements don't cause regressions

-## Conclusion

-Evaluating and improving your RAG chatbot is an iterative process.
-By systematically testing performance, identifying issues, and implementing targeted improvements, you can significantly enhance the chatbot's ability to provide accurate and helpful information from your team's documentation.
+## Note to the Reader

-Remember that the quality of your documentation is the foundation of a successful RAG chatbot.
+The quality of your documentation is the foundation of a successful RAG chatbot.
 Often, the most effective way to improve performance is to enhance the underlying documentation based on the patterns you observe in chatbot usage.